UofT-DSI/shell/03_instructional_team/markdown_slides/unix_slides.md

 ---
 ### What is Unix?

-Unix was a text-based operating system created in 1970, with many derivatives including Linux and MacOS.
+Unix was a text-based operating system created in 1970.
+Many of its derivatives are commonly used today, including Linux and MacOS.

 Linux powers
 * 90% of global cloud infrastructure